If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Follow through on the existing plan

-• We continue to support the existing care arrangement and act on our previous commitments to te tamaiti and their caregiver.
-We work on the basis that the right care decision was made for te tamaiti based on an assessment of their needs and best interests.
+• We continue to support the existing care arrangement and act on our previous commitments to te tamaiti or rangatahi and their caregiver.
+We work on the basis that the right care decision was made for te tamaiti or rangatahi based on the understanding we have built and articulated in the assessment report about their needs and best interests.

-• We review the All About Me plan for te tamaiti and the caregiver’s support plan and adjust where necessary to ensure there is regard for mana tamaiti and support to maintain and strengthen belonging, cultural identity and connections to family, whānau, hapū and iwi.
+• We review the All About Me plan for te tamaiti or rangatahi and the caregiver support plan and adjust where necessary to ensure there is support to maintain and strengthen belonging, cultural identity and connections to family, whānau, hapū and iwi.

-• We must have regard for the principles of mana tamaiti, whakapapa and whanaungatanga and the courts will expect to see these reflected in the plan when considering legal orders for permanent care.
+• We have regard for the principles of mana tamaiti, whakapapa and whanaungatanga.
+The courts will also expect to see these reflected in the plan when considering legal orders for permanent care.
 We may need to adjust the plan to give effect to these, for example, additional cultural supports may be needed, or contact arrangements may need to be redefined.

 All About Me plan to meet the needs of tamariki